Podcast

 All Episodes

-Featuring: Senator Darrin Camilleri, President & CEO of Bridgwater Interiors and The Skillman Foundation Board Chair Ron Hall, & Senator Ed McBroom
+Featuring: Senator Darrin Camilleri, president & CEO of Bridgwater Interiors and The Skillman Foundation Board Chair Ron Hall, and Senator Ed McBroom

 Featuring: Lt.
-Governor Garlin Gilchrist, Senate Minority Leader Aric Nesbitt, Secretary of State Jocelyn Benson, & Genesse County Sheriff Chris Swanson
+Governor Garlin Gilchrist, Senate Minority Leader Aric Nesbitt, Secretary of State Jocelyn Benson, and Genesse County Sheriff Chris Swanson

 Featuring: Professor john powell, director of the Othering and Belonging Institute

-Featuring: Messiah Bethel, senior at Jalen Rose Leadership Academy; Leela Dahabra, junior at International Academy–Oakland; & Grace Geresy, junior at Grosse Pointe South High School
+Featuring: Messiah Bethel, senior at Jalen Rose Leadership Academy; Leela Dahabra, junior at International Academy–Oakland; and Grace Geresy, junior at Grosse Pointe South High School

 Featuring: CEO of Detroit Academy of Arts and Sciences Lawrence Hood & Superintendent of Detroit Public Schools Community District Dr. Nikolai Vitti